 The prestigious status of the O-1 makes it a highly sought after visa among nonimmigrant categories.
 Unfortunately, its eligibility criteria make it out of reach for many applicants.
 The good news is you can successfully overcome those hurdles and improve your chances if you work with an immigration attorney.

-At our firm, we have an excellent track record of helping O-1 applicants acquire their visas and deal with any obstacles that may appear.
-We will help you gather your supporting documents and file them correctly with the USCIS.
-To schedule a comprehensive consultation from our O-1 visa lawyers today, please fill out this form.
+VisaNation Law Group attorneys have an excellent track record of helping O-1 applicants acquire their visas and deal with any obstacles that may appear.
+They will help you gather your supporting documents and file them correctly with the USCIS.
+To schedule a comprehensive consultation from a O-1 visa lawyers today, please fill out this form.

-Additionally, our immigration lawyers assist individuals and businesses with immigrant and nonimmigrant visas, including, green card petitions, family and marriage visas, business visas such as L and H1-B visas as well as labor certifications and EB-1, EB-2, EB-3 green card petitions.
+Additionally, VisaNation Law Group immigration lawyers assist individuals and businesses with immigrant and nonimmigrant visas, including, green card petitions, family and marriage visas, business visas such as L and H1-B visas as well as labor certifications and EB-1, EB-2, EB-3 green card petitions.
 We practice in all areas of immigration law, including: